 Given the extremely low level of family benefits, the family still acts as the explicit partner of the execution of social policies.
-In such a system, the family is forced to act as a buffer providing monetary and time transfers to its members to shield them from some of the harmful byproducts of rigid labor markets and limited income maintenance schemes .
+In such a system, the family is forced to act as a buffer providing monetary and time transfers to its members to shield them from some of the harmful byproducts of rigid labor markets and limited income maintenance schemes.

-Recent analyses have defined the Southern Model as the "family care model" and have tried to discuss the implications (relative to other possible social welfare state constructions) for the welfare of women and children (Antonnen and Sipilla (1996)).
-In general, empirical analyses have indicated that the family and social policies of the Mediterranean countries have contributed to the worsening position of women and children.
+Recent analyses have defined the Southern Model as the "family care model" and have tried to discuss the implications (relative to other possible social welfare state constructions) for the welfare of women and children (Antonnen and Sipilla 1996).
+In general, empirical analyses have indicated that the family and social policies of the Mediterranean countries have contributed to the worsening position of women and children (Esping Andersen 1999).

-In summary, the efforts of Italian families to compensate for the lack of public support services and labor market and service sector distortions do not seem to be enough to offset the pernicious impacts of these institutions on household welfare.
 Interventions producing reductions in the costs of children should be a focus for reducing the burden on the family.
-Ferrera (1996) and Addabbo (2001) analyze the positive experience in family welfare mix of Emilia Romagna where expanded child care with longer hours have contributed to encourage women to work.
-It is reasonable to assume that similar types of interventions in other regions of Italy, particularly the South, could have very positive impacts on household welfare.
+Ferrera (1996) and Addabbo (2001) analyze the positive experience in family-welfare mix of Emilia Romagna where expanded child care with longer hours have contributed to encourage women to work.
+It is reasonable to assume that similar types of interventions in other regions of Italy, particularly the South, could have very positive impacts on labor supply.

-3 Labor Supply Decisions and Characteristics of Child Care Services
+3 Labor Supply Decisions and Characteristics of Child Care Services of "formal" child care, they are typically significant.

-The analysis of the impact of child care policy on labor supply necessitates consideration of at least two dimensions of services: availability and costs.4 In this section we will discuss some issues of measurement as well as the relationship between costs and availability.
-In terms of the monetary cost of "formal" child care, they are typically significant.
 Estimates place child care expenses at from 30 to 50 per cent of the earnings of employed mothers with one child under the age of three.
 The analysis of availability focuses on the family's ability to find "appropriate" child care given the going price of services.
 It has been found that the shortage of child care options in terms of schedules and location severely limits the use of these services.